 Try to get the dough to an even thickness before baking so the ornaments bake evenly.

 Bake for the time indicated and then longer if your ornaments still feel soft.
-They should be firm to the touch without much give.
+They should be firm to the touch without much give but do not need to be rock hard.
+It is not a sign of a problem if yours take longer than mine did to bake—flours and ovens vary!

 Let cool fully before painting.